Tuscany, Corsica and Sardinia

 This is a great day, with endless curves, one after the other, on the roads of the Tuscany Academy of the Motorcyclist!
-In the first part of the morning we ride the back roads that bring us to the Abbey of San Galgano, home of our very own “sword in the rock”.
+In the first part of the morning we ride the back roads that bring us to the Abbey of San Galgano, where we visit its stunning Abbey without the ceiling, and the little church of Montesiepi home to our very own “sword in the rock.

 Back on the bikes we challenge the sweeping road towards Volterra before plunging into the scenic roads of the Colline Metallifere, a little-known, but fascinating part of Tuscany.
 After a short stop in the beautiful hamlet of Bolgheri we reach the town of Livorno where we spend our second night.